anyikwab/eshopp-dash/README.md

 # Electronic Shop Dashboard

 ## What is eshopp-dash?
-A dashboard showcasing sales revenue according to user input.
+A dashboard showcasing sales revenue according to user input

 ## Getting Started